blazingdrummer/BakedModpack/README.md

   2. Install the BakedModpack "mod" to automatically install all of the mods and configure them.
     - With r2modman, simply install the program, create a new profile, click the **Online** section, and search for "BakedModpack".
 Then click **Download**.

-  3. Read the Overview below for a brief rundown on the changes you need to know about before playing the modpack, join the [Discord](https://discord.gg/QRtdUbV) to stay up-to-date with any changes, and check out the [BakedMutators](https://thunderstore.io/package/blazingdrummer/BakedMutators/) addon package for some fun twists on the game.
+  3. Read the Overview below for a brief rundown on the changes you need to know about before playing the modpack and join the [Discord](https://discord.gg/QRtdUbV) to stay up-to-date with any changes.

   4. Click **Play Modded**.